+Auditory cue: Speech by default.
+Can be changed to Sound, or disabled with None.

+Number Sense User Guide

 Auditory Rollover-When this is checked, the program will read whatever the cursor is hovering over after 1.5 seconds.

+Virtual Keyboard (Windows/Mac only)-Check to show an onscreen keyboard.

 Show Touches (iPad only)-A white circle appears on the screen indicating a tap or drag.

-Sounds-Music and sound effects can be deselected.
-The "Speech" selection is grayed out.
-In Stages Math, speech rewards can be turned off in Program Settings, but answer feedback cannot.
-Password (Windows only)-Password can be set for an existing user here.
-Icon (Windows only) Image can be added to an existing user in this tab.
-NOTE: On the iPad, this option will only appear when an image for the user was set initially.
+Sounds-Music and sound effects can be made softer or turned off.
+In Number Sense, speech rewards can be turned off in Program Settings, but answer feedback cannot.

-22
+Avatar-Select Edit to make changes to an existing avatar, including: Head shape; eyes, nose and mouth features; skin, hair, eye and shirt color; and accessories.

+Password (Windows only)-Password can be set or changed for an existing user here.

+A student avatar can be customized when created, or from System Settings.

 4.4 RESULTS

 The data of all sessions can be found for each user by clicking the Results button in the Main Options window.
-The results are automatically sorted by -category, but can be sorted by date.
+The results are automatically sorted by category, but can be sorted by date.

 Viewing the Report

 Results are recorded from any session in which the learner attempts at least one question.
-These can be viewed at any time by clicking the Results button in
+These can be viewed at any time by clicking the Results button in the Options window.

-the Options window.
-The results displayed are only for the user whose name is in the User Bar.
+The results displayed are only for the user whose name is

+in the User Bar.
 The results are sorted by category automatically, but can be sorted by date by clicking the "sort by date" box.
 Results for each category can be collapsed by clicking on the black triangle next to the category name.

 Click on a result to highlight it.
 Then the View, Print, and Delete buttons become clickable.
 Deleting results cannot be undone.
 Double clicking on a result does the same thing as clicking "View".

 Viewed information for each result includes question number, activity, progress, correct and incorrect answers, and time spent on the question.

-If a correct answer causes the program to advance to the next level, Level Progress: 8[0]%, next level reached! will be shown in the results report.
+If a correct answer causes the program to advance to the next level, Level Progress: 80%, next level reached! will be shown in the results report.

 The results page can be printed by clicking the Print button and then confirming by clicking "Print" again in the window that pops up.
 Clicking the red X or OK will take you back one level.

+Analyzing the Report